Jorgelopez5252/Weather-API/README.md

 - [Link](#Link)
 ​
 ### Description
-A mobile responsive weather api
+A mobile responsive weather api that is meant to take user input and display weather details and patterns.
 ### Technologies-Libraries
+Ajax calls
+api calls
+Weather dashboard
 ​
 ### Screenshots
 ​